 Path to setting(s): Select Configuration from the navigation area > Site Configuration > Configuration Settings > and search by Key.

 For more information on accessing the Configuration Editor and editing settings, refer to Answer ID 1960: Editing Configuration Settings.

-For further information on investigating spider activity on Oracle Service Cloud sites see
+For further information on investigating spider activity on Oracle B2C Service sites see